 Massachusetts Earns a B on State Report Card, Ranks First in Nation

-This year, Massachusetts finishes first among the 50 states and District of Columbia, with an overall score of 86.2 out of 100 points and a grade of B. The nation as a whole posts a grade of C.
+This year, Massachusetts finishes first among the 50 states and the District of Columbia, with an overall score of 86.5 out of 100 points and a grade of B. The nation as a whole posts a grade of C.

 Diving into the findings for the three graded indices, Massachusetts earns an A-minus in the Chance-for-Success category and ranks first.
 The average state earns a C-plus.
-In School Finance, Massachusetts receives a B and ranks 10th, while for the K-12 Achievement Index, last updated in the 2016 report, it finishes first with a grade of B. The average state earns grades of C and C-minus in School Finance and K-12 Achievement, respectively.
+In School Finance, Massachusetts receives a B and ranks tenth.
+For the K-12 Achievement Index, last updated in the 2016 report, it finishes first with a grade of B. The average state earns grades of C and C-minus in School Finance and K-12 Achievement, respectively.
 More details on results in these categories are reported below.